 Mr. Levine is a graduate of Bowdoin College and Boston University Law School.

 Maffei, Thomas F.

-Mr. Maffei teaches a course on Professional Responsibility at Boston College Law School.
-He is a former President of the Massachusetts Bar Association and a past member of the Massachusetts Board of Bar Overseers.
-The Supreme Judicial Court recently appointed Mr. Maffei to the Massachusetts IOLTA Committee.
-Mr. Maffei has also chaired the Civil Litigation Section of the Massachusetts Bar Association and has been a member of the Chief Justice’s Commission on the Future of the Courts and of the Civil Trial Court Advisory Committee.
-Mr. Maffei is also a Life Fellow of the Massachusetts Bar Foundation and a former trustee of Massachusetts Continuing Legal Education, Inc. Mr. Maffei also served as a member of the American Bar Association & House of Delegates.
+Mr. Maffei is a former President of the Massachusetts Bar Association and a past member of the Massachusetts Board of Bar Overseers.
+He is a former member of the Chief Justice’s Commission on the Future of the Courts and of the Civil Trial Court Advisory Committee.
+He is a Life Fellow of the Massachusetts Bar Foundation and a trustee of Massachusetts Continuing Legal Education, Inc., and has also served as a member of the American Bar Association House of Delegates.

 Bethany (Bee) Mandell is Of Counsel in the Immigration Section of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo PC.
 She represents clients ranging from multi-national corporations to mid size firms, small businesses, executives, and individuals in a wide array of non-immigrant visa petitions as well as PERM labor certifications and multinational manager green card petitions.
 She actively counsels clients on the development of corporate immigration policies and compliance issues.
 Bee also has extensive experience in family based immigration petitions and complex removal/deportation issues.